pubref/rules_docker/README.md

 archives.
 This makes it hard to use distros that use different packaging systems such as Alpine Linux.

-The idea with these rules is that you build a construct a root filesystem based on a Dockerfile instructions and then layer on your build artifacts.
+The idea with these rules is that you construct a root filesystem based on a Dockerfile instructions and then layer on your build artifacts.

 | Rule | Description |
 | ---: | ---- |